 In each case, methods are chosen with an eye toward how they influence the natural processes in the broader area.
 Regenerative agriculture always requires an ecological awareness, a deep knowledge of the interactions between the plants, the climate and the soils that define a specific locale.

-Many expert growers who do not have additional certifications, but who started to practice organic agriculture out of a deep conviction also achieve regenerative outcomes.
+It has to be noted that many growers who do not have additional certifications, but who started to practice organic agriculture out of a deep conviction, or who follow traditional, indigenous practices, also achieve regenerative outcomes.

 In our next article, we will go into the details about what a successfully implemented regenerative system can achieve for climate resilience, long-term food security, local ecosystems, and indeed, for the biosphere — and why tropical, perennial agriculture has a pivotal role to play.